5. Deploying to IBM Cloud

 issues with the deploy, add:

-You can speed up deploys by decreasing the files uploaded through IBM Cloud.
-To
+You can speed up deploys by decreasing the files uploaded through cloud foundry.

-accomplish this, ignore any folder not required by the production application on
+To accomplish this, ignore any folder not required by the production application

 src/ because the only folder being served is